Analysis: Elon Musk picked a bad time to burn bridges on Wall Street

 "We have no interest in satisfying the desires of day traders," Musk said.
 "I couldn't care less.
 Please sell our stock and don't buy it."

-Judging upon Tesla's tumble on Thursday, more than a few investors are heeding Musk's advice.
+Judging by Tesla's tumble on Thursday, more than a few investors are heeding Musk's advice.